shaldr23/eurekalert/README.md

 --threshold THRESHOLD, -t THRESHOLD Similarity threshold of journal names when compare to those used in journals.txt.
 Default = 0.9

 --notfilter, -n Not to use filtering by journal names

+--translate, -T Translate titles by yandex.translate (works with problems, better not to use).

+*Translation works with help of selenium because web page is dynamic.
+Nevertheless it's better not to use it*